disfordottie/insaneAppPurchaser/README.md

 2. Select the list you would like to use

 **Help!
 I'm getting an error loading the lists!**
+- **This issue has (hopefully) been fixed in 1.4, make sure to update.**
-- First make sure you can access [this link.](https://api.github.com/repos/disfordottie/insaneAppPurchaser/contents/Lists?ref=main)
+- ~~First make sure you can access [this link.](https://api.github.com/repos/disfordottie/insaneAppPurchaser/contents/Lists?ref=main)~~
-- If you can't, try manually downloading the list you want from the github, then use option 1 on the main menu.
+- ~~If you can't, try manually downloading the list you want from the github, then use option 1 on the main menu.~~

 ## Obtaining Bundle ID's
 **As of 1.1 you can now use the built in lists!** Some Examples include: